We ship within the United States, excluding AK and HI. Tubers shipment begins early April.

 21-40 tubers $24.75

-Local pickup is offered solely for rooted cuttings purchased online.
-Saturday May 3, 2025 from 9:00 am to 4:00 pm.
+Local pickup is offered this year.
+Early April 2026 TBD.
 Make sure we have a current email to contact you.
-If for any reason you can’t pick up your rooted cutting, arrange someone to dependably pick up for you.
-We close to the public after that date to complete our planting.
-I apologize to have to set this as stringent but past experience of requests for pickup customization has proven impossible to accommodate.
+We are located in Redmond, WA.
+20 minutes from Seattle.
+If for any reason you can’t pickup your order, arrange someone to dependably pickup for you.
+We close to the public after these pickup dates to complete our planting.
+I apologize to have to set this as stringent but past experience of requests for pickup customization has proved to hard to accommodate.
+You will be notified of 2 dates in the first 2 weeks of April as options.

-Open and inspect orders upon arrival and contact us by email within 7 days if you have any concerns; providing photos of what you received.
+Open and inspect orders on arrival and contact us by email within 7 days if you have any concerns; providing photos of what you received.

-Understand tubers are a perishable product; poor weather growing conditions, poor customer care, pest damage is beyond our control and we are unable to refund.
+Understand tubers are a perishable product; poor weather, growing conditions, poor customer care, pest damage, individual micro climates, are beyond our control and we are unable to refund these conditions.

-All sales orders are final and non-refundable.
+All sales orders are Final at time of purchase and non-refundable.
 Shipping and handling are non-refundable.

 Planting Tips: Don’t plant in a wet streak, avoid watering until sprouts are seen above ground a few inches( with exception of a dry spell causing dry soil).

-It is important to get them planted as soon as possible after arrival into warm ground temps that are consistently 55 to 60 degrees.
+It is important to plant asap after arrival into warm ground temps that are consistently 55 to 60 degrees.
 It should be past your zones last freeze date.
 If you can’t plant for a short period keep them in a spot around 50º in the medium they arrive in and lightly mist if needed to avoid drying out.
+Don’t let them sit out, they are safer in ground with good drainage and soil temps mentioned above than hanging out somewhere.

 Know that tubers have individual timelines for breaking eyes.
-Some will bud early, some late.
+Some bud early, some late.

-I am a registered grower for Kristine Albrecht’s SantaCruz™ Dahlias and I can say she has the most through planting tips and instructions on planting and growing dahlias.
-Trust her.
-Go to her YOUTUBE Channel and for free learn and live (Dahlias at least)!
+I am a registered grower of Kristine Albrecht’s SantaCruz™ Dahlias.
+I can say she has the most thorough planting tips and instructions on growing dahlias.
+Go to her YOUTUBE Channel if you are going down the Dahlia Rabbithole.
 She has an excellent book ‘Dahlias Seed to Bloom’ compiled with her partner Brion Sprinsock.
 I say… Be Confident, Fail Fast and Learn.
+But increase your growing chances by watching her videos.
 Planting Good Fortune to you!